citp/privacy-policy-historical/d/de/des/designpublic.com.md

-> *The following text is extracted and transformed from the designpublic.com privacy policy that was archived on 2010-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100315090542id_/http%3A//www.designpublic.com/privacy-policy-security) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the designpublic.com privacy policy that was archived on 2010-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101205072213id_/http%3A//www.designpublic.com/privacy-policy-security) for the most accurate reproduction.*

 # Privacy Policy & Security

-EASY 30 DAY RETURNS & FREE DELIVERY on orders over $50 *Some exclusions apply.

 We are committed to protecting the privacy of our customers and to providing a secure and safe shopping experience.
-If you have any questions at all about our policies, please [contact us](https://web.archive.org/web/20100315090542id_/http%3A//www.designpublic.com/index.php?mod=contact).
+If you have any questions at all about our policies, please [contact us](https://web.archive.org/web/20101205072213id_/http%3A//www.designpublic.com/support).

 ## What information we collect and why